scenerystack/community/docs/reference/api/scenery-phet/AbstractKeyAccumulator.md

 # AbstractKeyAccumulator

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keypad/AbstractKeyAccumulator.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keypad/AbstractKeyAccumulator.ts) for the most up-to-date information.

 ## Overview

 base type for an object that accumulates key presses, works in conjunction with the common-code keypad